 Note C: Doubles in the 1st Round and 1st jump-off, must change distances for different height ponies.
 2nd jump-off, single fences against the clock.
 Note D: Mixed height pony classes up to and including 90cm.
 To be run with single fences or with two stride doubles with a vertical as the second part.
-Can be run as a Handicap - however the class must be split in the event of 20 starters or more and two sets of prize money awarded. .A minimum of 80% of the course (except ITs) MUST be built to the upper height limit.
+Can be run as a Handicap - however the class must be split in the event of 20 starters or more and two sets of prize money awarded.
+A minimum of 80% of the course (except ITs) MUST be built to the upper height limit.
+Doubles and Trebles - a minimum of Two Doubles or One Double and One Treble.
+The following applies to all the above classes unless stated otherwise: Triple Bars - the width should not exceed the height plus one third.

-Note F: Spread obstacles are not permitted as the second or third part of a double or treble combination in classes held exclusively for 128cm Note E: Mandatory.
-If practical should hold water. ponies and also 128cm/138cm pony handicaps.
+Note F: Spread obstacles are not permitted as the second or third part of a double or treble combination in classes held exclusively for 128cm ponies and also 128cm/138cm pony handicaps.